KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 Luhn check digit algorithm.
 This is commonly used for credit card numbers and other identification numbers such as IMEI numbers and national identifiers like the Canadian Social Insurance Number (SIN).

+The `LuhnCheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain a valid Luhn check digit.
+- The value contains non-ASCII digit characters.
+- The value is shorter than two characters (i.e., it cannot contain a check digit).